ayaanhossain/weldor/README.md

 * [Quordle](https://www.quordle.com/).
 Similar to Dordle, but you gotta guess 4 words with a single proposal.
 So, you'd need 4× `weldor` sessions.

 * [Word Master](https://octokatherine.github.io/word-master/) and [hello wordl](https://hellowordl.net/).
 Unlimited Wordle clones.
-The hello wordl variant allows the use of different length words, which means you'll need to modify the dictionaries `weldor` uses under the hood (see next section) in order to use letters of those lengths.
+The hello wordl variant allows the use of different length words, which means you'll need to modify the dictionaries `weldor` uses under the hood (see next section).
 Check [this repo](https://github.com/dwyl/english-words) to obtain a collection of 466,000+ English words of various length.
 You'll need to write your own code to filter for words of a certain length.

 * [Lewdle](https://www.lewdlegame.com/).
 Like Wordle, but with lewd words.
 I know where to find the dictionary, but I don't think I need `weldor` for this variant.